 Three Steps to CAD Dentistry

-- Orthodontic restorations are designed on any sort of platform, commonly a computer, by capturing a model of the mouth using and optical scanner.
-An example of a high end scanner available is the CERC Omnicam.
-The hand held scanner takes a precise replica of your mouth, removing the need for oral coatings that previous scanners used to enhance the capture of the details of a mouth.
+- Orthodontic restorations are designed on any sort of platform, commonly a computer, by capturing a model of the mouth using an optical scanner.
+An example of a high-end scanner available is the CERC Omnicam.
+The handheld scanner takes a precise replica of your mouth, removing the need for oral coatings than previous scanners used to enhance the capture of the details of a mouth.
 It also removes the need for any impression material to be placed in the mouth for a long period of time, eliminating unpleasantness and a slight safety concern.